-From the matters communicated with the board of directors, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, not communicating the matter in in public interest.
+From the matters communicated with the board of directors, we determine the key audit matters: those matters that were of most significance in the audit of the financial statements.
+We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, not communicating the matter is in the public interest.

+Rotterdam, 28 October 2019

-Rotterdam, 16 November 2018 Baker Tilly Berk N.V.
+Baker Tilly (Netherlands) N.V.